 Whether you’ve recently trained as a gas engineer or you’re thinking about changing careers, something you may find daunting is how to market yourself successfully enough to make your new business venture work.

 Here at Options Skills, we know what a huge learning curve this can be, and so, we’ve put together our top tips on how to best use the opportunities you have and what will help your business thrive.

 Word of Mouth

-The relationship you build with your customers is completely down to you, and as explained previously, ‘word of mouth’ is a very useful tool.
-People are more likely to trust the reviews of their friends, families and colleagues and therefore behaving in a professional manner with your customers is extremely important.
-A job well done will more than likely lead to another, whether that be with the same customer or as a referral.
+The relationship you build with your customers is entirely down to you, and as explained previously, word of mouth is a handy tool.
+People are more likely to trust the reviews of their friends, families and colleagues and therefore behaving professionally with your customers is extremely important.
+A job well done will lead to another, whether with the same customer or as a referral.

-The reputation which you build can be one of your strongest assets when marketing your business so make sure that your customers have something good to say about their experiences.
+The reputation you build can be one of your strongest assets when marketing your business, so make sure that your customers have something good to say about their experiences.

 Branding, Slogans and Signs

 Advertise your company using memorable signs and slogans on your van, which will grab potential customers attention; this means that you can market yourself wherever you are without even saying a word.

 Display flyers, give out business cards and maybe offer customers a magnet or sticker.
 Recognisable branding is key to being the first person people call when they need a gas engineer.